steadylearner/go-mod-with-gRPC-example/README.md

 // pb.UnimplementedGreeterServer
 ```

-I should inspect what happend to "UnimplementedGreeterServer" by inspecting **pb** in helloworld/helloworld.pb.go.

-You can see that you can not find it.
+I had to inspect what happend to "UnimplementedGreeterServer" by reading **pb** in helloworld/helloworld.pb.go.
+You can see that you can not find it there.

 ## How to reproduce working code example.